RyoK3N/Music/README.md

 ## Acknowledgments

-- **Community**: A huge thank you to all our users and contributors.
-Your support fuels our passion.
 - **Open-Source Libraries**: We leverage amazing open-source technologies like Pygame, Matplotlib, and more.
-- **Future Collaborators**: We're excited about potential partnerships and collaborations that will take these projects to the next level.
+- **Future Collaborators**: Excited about potential partnerships and collaborations that will take these projects to the next level.

 ---